What are Mammatus clouds?

-When occurring in cumulonimbus, mammatus clouds are often indicative of a powerful storm.
-Thanks to the intensely sheared environment during which mammatus form, aviators & pilots are strongly cautioned to avoid cumulonimbus clouds with mammatus.
-They indicate convectively induced turbulence.
-Contrails can also produce lobes, but these are incorrectly termed as mammatus.
+When occurring in cumulonimbus, Mammatus clouds often indicate a powerful storm.
+Thanks to the intensely sheared environment during which Mammatus form, aviators & pilots are strongly cautioned to avoid cumulonimbus clouds with Mammatus.

-Mammatus can appear as smooth, ragged, or lumpy lobes and can be opaque or translucent.
-Because mammatus clouds develop as a grouping of lobes, the way they clump together can vary from an isolated cluster to an area of mammae, which cover many kilometres to being organized along a line and can be composed of unequal or similarly-sized lobes.
+Because Mammatus clouds develop as a grouping of lobes, the way they clump together can vary from an isolated cluster to an area of mammae, which covers many kilometers to being organized along a line and can be composed of unequal or similarly-sized lobes.

-The individual mammatus lobe average diameters of 0ne to three kilometres (0.6–1.9 mi) and lengths on the average of 1⁄2 kilometre (0.3 mi).
-A lobe can last a mean of 10 minutes, but an entire cluster of mamma can range from a quarter-hour to a couple of hours.
-They’re usually composed of ice but can also be a mix of ice and liquid water or be composed of virtually entirely liquid water.
+A lobe can last 10 minutes, but an entire cluster of mamma can range from a quarter-hour to a couple of hours.
+They’re usually composed of ice but can also mix with liquid water or virtually entirely liquid water.

-True to their ominous & spectacular appearance, mammatus clouds are often harbingers of a coming storm or a decaying storm or other extreme weather systems.
-Typically composed primarily of ice, they will extend for many miles or kilometres in each direction, and individual formations can remain to be visibly static for ten to fifteen minutes at a time.
+True to their ominous & spectacular appearance, Mammatus clouds are often harbingers of a coming storm, decaying storm, or other extreme weather systems.
+Typically composed primarily of ice, they will extend for miles or kilometers in each direction.
+Individual formations can remain visibly static for ten to fifteen minutes.

 Most clouds are formed by rising air.
 Mammatus clouds can appear ominous.
 But, in a way that’s so common in nature, their dangerous aspect goes hand in hand with impressive beauty.